 After our hike, we crossed the saddle and joined the photography group who was practicing landscape shots with Liam.
-I added macro shots into the mix as there was a smattering of wildflowers which I love.
-We futzed around with our cameras until breakfast time which thankfully included an omelette station.
+I added macro shots into the mix as there was a smattering of wildflowers and butterflies which I love.
+We futzed around with our cameras until breakfast time which thankfully included an omelette station today.
 Hooray…tasty protein!

-Our ride, once again, lasted a few hours, so by the time we arrived back to camp, a pasta lunch, french fries, and vegetable salad was served.
+Our ride, once again, lasted a few hours, so by the time we arrived back to camp, pasta, french fries, and vegetable salad was ready for lunch.
 I can promise by the end of these two weeks, I will have eaten more carbs than I have all year, but whose counting.
 At least I’m getting a lot of exercise as I’m piling a bunch of starch on my plate.

 Our afternoon ride included a visit to a ger to meet a nomad family.
 The riders that wished to go fast rode to one ger while the riders that wished to go slow rode to another.
 Before our journey we discussed ger etiquette.

 - Step over the threshold to enter the ger

 - Walk to the left and go around the posts in a clockwise direction to the back to be seated.